ReganEva/sqlite-vector/API.md

 **Returns:** `Virtual Table (rowid, distance)`

 **Description:**
 Performs a fast approximate nearest neighbor search using the pre-quantized data.
 This is the **recommended query method** for large datasets due to its excellent speed/recall/memory trade-off.
+Since this interface only returns rowid and distance, if you need to access additional columns from the original table, you must use a SELF JOIN.

 You **must run `vector_quantize()`** before using `vector_quantize_scan()` and when data initialized for vectors changes.